Sean-w94/atmos/article/article.md

 ```

 Each time a chunk passes through the stream, we prefix the channel number to it.
 This gives us a maximum of 256 channels, if we wanted more than that we would consider using the [`varint`][] module which can create and recognize variable byte-length integers in a chunk of binary data.
 We only needed 12 channels, so we stuck with a one byte limit.

+Notice how we us `cb` instead of `this.push` to pass data down-stream.
+As we discussed
+in the **EcmaScript 6** section, this is because we're using a lambda function as
+the callback to through so in the above case `this` would refer to `undefined` instead
+of our stream instance.

 Finally we'll take a look at the `source` stream on [line 4 of srv/lib/conduit.js][].